Scattering of Skyrmions: Conclusion

 We also briefly discussed the scattering of spinning Skyrmions.
 Spinning Skyrmion solutions are not stable for massless pions due to pion radiation.
 However, we observed pion radiation before the Skyrmions stopped spinning.
 Spinning Skyrmions no longer scatter at right angles during head-on collision.
 The configuration of closest approach is also no longer the torus but a configuration which is similar to the stationary solution of isorotation $B=2$ Skyrmions found in \cite{Battye:2014qva}.
-It would be interesting to compare the dynamics of spinning Skyrmions with the attractive channel approximation in \cite{Schroers:1993yk}.
+It would be interesting to compare the dynamics of spinning Skyrmions with the attractive channel approximation in \cite{Schroers:1993yk,Gisiger:1994pr,Gisiger:1998tv}.
+There has also been recent progress in understanding these classically spinning Skyrmions as approximations to nucleons with quantised spin \cite{Manton:2011mi} and in identifying short-lived resonance states, and also the stable deuteron state, in numerical simulations of scattering events \cite{Foster:2015cpa}.

 There are still many open problems in classical Skyrmion-Skyrmion scattering.
 For example, how do Skyrmions behave for more general initial conditions?
 To what extend can the attractive channel be used to approximate more general scattering events?
+Classically, the Skyrme model is typically too tightly bound.
+It would be interesting to study Skyrmion scattering in models where the binding energies are lower.
+This could be achieved by modifying the potential \cite{Gillard:2015eia}, by inclusion of vector mesons \cite{Sutcliffe:2010et} or the BPS part of the Skyrme model \cite{Adam:2010fg}.
+In fact, an interesting study of scattering trajectories in a model where the Skyrme term has been replaced by coupling pions to omega mesons has been performed in \cite{Amado:1999zr}.
+Skyrmion scattering in hyperbolic space has recently been studied in \cite{Winyard:2015ula}.
 Scattering for higher charges is also an interesting topic.
 Our preimage technique could provide novel insights into what happens to an individual Skyrmion during scattering.

 While we are currently studying classical scattering, our long-term goal is to understand scattering of nucleons or even the scattering of nuclei.
 Braaten has outlined how to calculate scattering cross sections in the Skyrme model \cite{Braaten:1987hk}.
-We intend to combine this approach with our scattering results to model experimental results.
+Gisiger and Paranjape performed analytic calculations of nucleon-nucleon scattering based on the geodesic approximation \cite{Gisiger:1998tv}.
+We intend to combine these approaches with our scattering results to model experimental data.